Theodore McCarrick: Bishop of Metuchen

 In 2001 a Catholic high school, originally established in 1885 and renamed multiple times, was named Cardinal McCarrick High School in honor of McCarrick as the first bishop of the diocese.
-The school, which was located in South Amboy, closed in June 2015 for "financial reasons" shortly before a fourth teacher within 10 years was arrested for sexual misconduct.
+The school, which was located in South Amboy, closed in June 2015.

 Archbishop of Newark

 On May 30, 1986, McCarrick was appointed the fourth Archbishop of Newark.
 He succeeded Peter Leo Gerety, and was installed at the Cathedral of the Sacred Heart on the following July 25.
 During his tenure, he established the Office of Evangelization, ministries for Hispanics and victims of HIV, and a drug prevention program.
 He also promoted vocations, and ordained a total of 200 priests for the archdiocese.